The Ivors Academy: Awards

 In 1955, The Songwriters' Guild of Great Britain established the Ivor Novello Awards to honour excellence in British music writing.
-The award is considered to be "prestigious".
-In 1974, the Academy established the Gold Badge Awards for individuals who make outstanding contributions to Britain's music and entertainment industry, sponsored annually by PRS for Music.
+In 1974, the Academy established the Gold Badge Awards (now Ivors Academy Honours) for individuals who make outstanding contributions to Britain's music and entertainment industry, sponsored annually by PRS for Music.
 The organization also presents the British Composer Awards for excellence in classical and jazz music, also sponsored by the PRS for Music and in association with BBC Radio 3.

-The Beatles have won 15 Ivor Novello Awards from the British Academy of Songwriters, Composers, and Authors as well as seven Grammy Awards.
+The Beatles have won 15 Ivor Novello Awards from the British Academy of Songwriters, Composers, and Authors.
 See also the List of awards and nominations received by The Beatles.

+Fellowship

 BASCA established the fellowship in 1999, and it was first awarded in 2000.
 Fellows are: